 Negative equity can be a problem should you wish to remortgage or sell.
-Negative equity means that the amount outstanding on your mortgage is higher than your property value.
+It basically means that the amount outstanding on your mortgage is higher than your property value.

 There have been growing numbers of people in negative equity since the credit crunch.